GithubNoobMan/Reddit_Worldnews_Tracking/README.md

 ## Technologies Used

 This project is an exercise in using Apache Kafka and Confluent technology, along with Python, VMs, GitHub, BigQuery, and Looker Studio and is a streaming data project.

+## Components of Project

+This uses a data warehouse, includes multiple transformations and ingestion steps with a raw and refined dataset in BigQuery, in the cloud using streaming data with Kafka/Confluent and instructions for reproducing are below.

 Potential future updates include containerizing the whole process, adding in airflow for orchestration, and creating proper unit tests for the process.